appcelerator/kapacitor-docker/README.md

 ## Environment variables

 - KAPACITOR_LOG_LEVEL - sets the log level, defaults to INFO
-- KAPACITOR_HOSTNAME - sets the hostname, defaults to the container hostname
+- KAPACITOR_HOSTNAME - sets the hostname, defaults to localhost.
+If value is _auto_, the ip will be guessed
 - INFLUXDB_URL - URL of influxdb, defaults to http://localhost:8086
 - INFLUXDB_DB - INFLUXDB database, used for alert definition, defaults to telegraf
 - INFLUXDB_RP - INFLUXDB retention policy, used for alert definition, defaults to default